Upcoming projects that can ease traffic congestion in Mumbai

-Several projects at conception and take off stage, are set to ease traffic bottlenecks and increase connectivity in the city
+A number of projects at conception and take off stage, are all set to ease traffic bottlenecks and increase connectivity in the city.
+We take a closer look at some of them

 Mumbaikars have got used to the never-never-if-ever land of infrastructure projects.
 Many projects which one hears about, simply never get off the ground or are derailed at some stage or the other.